Sharing My Sleep Routine

 5:30 - I try to have dinner ready for the family around 5-5:30 so that we can eat and the kids have time for play before bed.
 After dinner I warm some coconut milk to make a Dream State Latte using our Adapt powder.
 I love consuming Ashwagandha and Eleuthero before bed as they can both help promote a deeper more restful sleep.

 7:30 - Both kids are typically in bed (unless its a weekend or special occasion).
-Then I run a hot bath with epsom salts.
-I'm currently obsessed with Maku Naturals as well as my Kynd Candle.
+I liek to either jump in the sauna or run a hot bath with epsom salts.
 I try to sit in the tub for at least 15-20 minutes until I'm really hot.
 I usually read a book or bring my journal.
 Once I'm too hot, I get out and jump in a cold shower.
 It sounds crazy, but it feels so good.
 Some of the benefits believed to occur from the drastic shift in temperature are improvements to your circulation, deepened sleep, spike in energy levels, and reduced inflammation in your body.
 There is also evidence that cold water therapy can stimulate your bodies immune system, improving your ability to fight illness.

-8:00 - Get into pyjamas, wash my face and finish with Elle Wellness Clarity Facial Tonique and Oh My Garden!
-Nourishing Facial Oil.
-After I apply the facial oil, I've started doing a gua sha massage with my stone from By Stacy.
+8:00 - Get into pyjamas, wash my face and finish with Elle Wellness Clarity Facial Tonique and facial oil After I apply the facial oil, I've started doing a gua sha massage with my stone from By Stacy.

-8:30 - Usually my husband and I try to be in bed with our homemade nighttime tea blend.
+8:30 - Usually my husband and I try to be in bed with a cup of Calm Seas tea.
 We try and do a time controlled fast, so we don't typically eat after the Dream State Latte.
 Having our tea is under 40 calories so won't break the fast.
-My husband will usually fast until lunch the next day, but because I'm still nursing Jack I will break my fast with a superfood coffee around 8:30 - 9:00 am which gives me a 14-15 fasting window.
+I will break my fast with a light breakfast and superfood coffee around 8:30 am.

 I know you're not supposed to look at blue light at night, but usually we watch a funny show with our tea.
 Right now we're re-watching The Office for like the fifteenth time!